mldbai/mldb/ReadMe.md

 The script used to build this layer is `mldb_base/docker_create_mldb_base.sh`

 A few things to keep in mind when editing/running the script:

-* All these steps are _PUBLIC_.
-They are accessible on quay.io, so don't put private stuff in there.

 Some switches are available if you need to do a custom build of that layer for some reason: